Enhancing serverless observability with Python

 • Interrogate your application to see what happened in any specific transaction

-It may be surprising to know that not only are all of these tasks accessible within the serverless stack, but implementing observability in a serverless manner is also a better practice compared to logging into an instance or container interactively.
+It may be surprising to know that not only are all these tasks accessible within the serverless stack, but implementing comprehensive observability in a serverless manner is also a better practice compared to logging into an instance or container interactively.

 Serverless observability starts with thoughtful application design.
 An observable system requires as much planning and design as test-driven development or ensuring that the business logic is handled correctly.
 Unlike most design considerations, serverless applications have evolved to a point where very little code needs to be written in order to achieve this design.
 In fact, in many cases, the code only needs to be instrumented.